rancher/docs/content/k3s/latest/en/quick-start/_index.md

 curl -sfL https://get.k3s.io | sh -
 ```

+If the preceding command fails to install K3s, change `sh` to `bash`, and rerun it.

 After running this installation:

 * The K3s service will be configured to automatically restart after node reboots or if the process crashes or is killed